How To Install Packages From A Specific Repository In Linux

 The following command installs the lxd package from xenial-backports repository.

-As you may know already, lxd is available in the official repositories.
-However, I have installed it from the xenial-backports repository in this case.
+Please note that lxd package is available in the official repositories.
+However, I have installed it from the xenial-backports repository for the demonstration purpose.

 On SUSE/openSUSE systems: